TrueFit/CashRegister/CashRegister/CashRegister/readme.md

 Currencies
 ---
 This class holds the list of currencies that are available.
-This list can be altered, as long as the list is still in order from largest to smallest.
+Defaults to blank so users must either call CreateDefaultCurrencies() or add their own list.
+New entries can be added to this list and it will be automatically sorted properly.

 Currency
 ---